Frequently Asked Questions

 Earthware reusable containers are made of reusable and recyclable #5 polypropylene.
 They are 100% BPA (bisphenol) free and are NSF (National Sanitation Foundation) certified, which means the containers are manufactured using only FDA approved raw materials.

-Earthware reusable containers have an estimated 100 use lifespan, after which they are retired and turned into other useful plastic products.
+Earthware reusable containers have an estimated 50 use lifespan, after which they are retired and turned into other useful plastic products.
 We guarantee that they are 100% recycled by our contracted recycling partner.

-Single-use takeout containers and cutlery marked as compostable simply are not.
+Most single-use takeout containers and cutlery marked as compostable simply are not.
 If you look closely, many containers say it takes at least 90 days to commercially compost them.
 Canadian cities that have composting solutions typically work on a 21 day system and thus cannot compost any takeout containers.
 They end up in landfills.